Optimal realisations of two-dimensional, totally-decomposable metrics: Embeddings in the Buneman complex

-We now start to investigate embeddings of optimal realisations into the Buneman complex given by Theorem~\ref{thm:inj:geometric:graph} and show that they have the following useful property (where $\Phi$ is the map defined in Equation~\ref{eq:Phi}):
+We now start to investigate embeddings of optimal realisations into the Buneman complex given by Theorem~\ref{thm:inj:geometric:graph} and show that they have the following useful property (where $\Phi$ is the map defined in Section~\ref{subsect:BC}):

 \begin{thm} Let $(\Ss,\ws)$ be a weighted split system on $X$ and $(G,w)$ a minimal path"=saturated optimal realisation of $(X,d_{(\ws,\Ss)})$.
 Then for any non-expansive map $\psi:||(G,w)|| \to \cb(\Ss,\ws)$ with $\psi(x)=\Phi(x)$ for all $x\in X$ we have $\psi(V(G))\subseteq V(\cb(\Ss,\ws))$. \end{thm}